 5. Somnath Temple, Gujarat

 Somnath Temple is counted in 12 Jyotirlingas.
 It is said about this temple located in Vairaval of Gujarat, Saurashtra that it was built by Chanddev himself.
 It is also mentioned in the Rig Veda.
 It has been destroyed 17 times so far and it was rebuilt every time.

 6. Chennakesava Temple, Belur, Karnataka

-This temple was built during the Hoysala Empire around 10 Century.
+This temple was built during the Hoysala Empire around the 10th Century.
 The temple is considered the best example of the beautiful architecture of that era.
 This temple is dedicated to Lord Vishnu.

 7. Kedarnath Temple, Uttarakhand